 Thursday PM Forecast: tracking the next front scheduled for Saturday

 No relief from the heat, even through the shower machine has settled down for a few days.
-A front will return those rain chance over the weekend.
+A front will return those rain chances over the weekend.

 Tonight & Tomorrow: Mostly clear skies and calm conditions are expected overnight as low temperatures try to dip just below 70 degrees.
 Friday will be mostly sunny and warm with high temperatures breaking just above 90 degrees.
 Humidity will be noticeable.